platformplane/catalog-crossplane/README.md

 ## Known issues

+- console intregration does not offer all options shown in UI and sometimes does not seem to show all connection information
 - Several charts (elastic, kafka, mariadb, MsSql which is plain yaml) do not provide the `persistentVolumeClaimRetentionPolicy` parameter which is needed to remove the PVCs when the Helm release is deleted.
 Therefore, the crossplane operator removes them manually after the catalog item removal.
 Alternatively, we could create our own PCV with Crossplane as part of the composition and reference that as existingClaim in the Helm release:

 ```yaml